DefectDojo/Documentation/docs/upgrading.rst

 `docker-compose exec uwsgi ./manage.py dedupe`

 This can take a while depeneding on your instance size.
-It might possible detect new duplicates so make a backup before running!
+It might possible that new duplicates are detected among existing findings, so make a backup before running!

 Upgrading to DefectDojo Version 1.12.x